apollographql/specs-join/join.spec.md

 ## Fields provided by the parent field

 Sometimes, a subgraph {G} may be capable of resolving a field that is ordinarily resolved in a different subgraph if the field's parent object was resolved in {G}.
-For example, the `Product.priceCents: Int!` field is usually resolved by the Prodcuts subgraph, which knows the `priceCents` for every `Product` in your system.
-In the Marketing subgraph, there is a `Query.todaysPromotion: Product!` field; while the Marketing subgraph cannot determine the `priceCents` of every product in your system, it does know the `priceCents` of the promoted products, and so the Marketing subgraph can resolve operations like `{ todaysPromotion { priceCents } }`.
+Consider an example where the `Product.priceCents: Int!` field is usually resolved by the Products subgraph, which knows the `priceCents` for every `Product` in your system.
+In the Marketing subgraph, there is a `Query.todaysPromotion: Product!` field.
+While the Marketing subgraph cannot determine the `priceCents` of every product in your system, it does know the `priceCents` of the promoted products, and so the Marketing subgraph can resolve operations like `{ todaysPromotion { priceCents } }`.

 When this is the case, you can include a `provides` argument in the `@join__field` listing these "pre-calculated" fields.
 The router can now resolve these fields in the "providing" subgraph instead of in the subgraph that would usually be used to resolve those fields.